Mastering The Art Of Outsourcing

 Find Your Niche

-It's absolutely vital that both you and your team are able to find your individual niches to ascertain your specialist abilities, strengths, and weaknesses.
-You must focus on practicing your strengths while outsourcing your weaknesses to save time and reduce the likelihood of error.
+It's absolutely vital that you and your team are able to find your individual niches to determine your greatest strengths and weaknesses.
+The best strategy here is to practice your strengths while outsourcing your weaknesses to save time and reduce the likelihood of error.
+(For example, I am great at copywriting and not so great accounting so I spend my work hours focusing on design projects and leave the finance piece to my accountant!)

 Decide Once What To Outsource